1300 088 065

 With a State Custodians Offset Account, you can only make external transfers to one specific account you nominate at the settlement, which can be frustrating if you need to transfer funds quickly.
 Still, it does have access to BPay, which can be used for bills.

-What are some State Custodian’s Customer Reviews?
+What Are Some State Custodian’s Customer Reviews?

 Their customer reviews are fairly mixed.
 Some people are very happy, and others not so much, with some fairly negative comments on popular forums.